shashwatak/satellite-js/README.md

 ## Exposed Objects

-### satrec
+### SatRec

-The `satrec` object comes from the original code by Rhodes as well as Vallado.
-It is immense and complex, but the most important values it contains are the Keplerian Elements and the other values pulled from the TLEs.
+The `SatRec` object comes from the original code by Rhodes as well as Vallado.
+It is immense and complex, but the most important values it contains are the Keplerian Elements and the other values pulled from the TLE/OMM.
 I do not suggest that anybody try to simplify it unless they have absolute understanding of Orbital Mechanics.

 - `satnum`      Unique satellite number given in the TLE file.